Fortune does favor the bold, and I promise that you will never know what

 you’re capable of unless you try. – Sheryl Sandberg

 This easy-going and lovely young lady was a delight to work with.
 She was so excited to celebrate her senior year with me, and shared that she treasures memories like the football games and homecoming with her friends.
 I knew that for such a special girl, I needed to find the right location, and since she had asked for florals, greenery, and water, we made all of that happen.
 Ashley just has a wonderful spirit about her, and it’s no surprise; her biggest role model is her mom, who is equally lovely, mature, and kind.
 “One of the most important lessons I have learned is to treat people the way you want to be treated”, adds Ashley, “I just really hope to see peace in the world.”
-After her upcoming commencement, she plans to attend A&M or Texas State, but hasn’t narrowed down her choices just yet.
+After her upcoming commencement, she plans to attend A&M.